nixmai18/Lab-Report-3/index.md

 ./biomed/1471-230X-2-17.txt
 ./biomed/1471-2350-2-8.txt
 ```
-The finx -size command is returning the paths for any files in a given directory who's size is more than 10 bilobytes but less than 11 kilobytes.
+The ```find -size``` command is returning the paths for any files in a given directory who's size is more than 10 bilobytes but less than 11 kilobytes.
 Can find files
 with certain size ranges.

 ### ```find - delete```